 Adding more of these different ingredients will distract from the slightly bitter taste of the unripened avocado.
 You can also add extra onion or garlic powder for the diversity of flavor.
 Refrigerate (if desired) for a cool, fairly delicious dip for any occasion.

-If you have a little extra time on your hands, here are a few options that’ll allow you to ripen your avocado quickly and easily.
+If you have a little extra time on your hands, here are a few options that’ll let you ripen your avocado quickly and easily.
 Your guacamole will turn out deliciously creamy and smooth, both in taste and texture.

 Option 1: Oven/Microwave

 Wrap your avocado thoroughly and tightly in aluminum foil.
 Put it in a baking dish and put it in the oven at 200 degrees, checking on its softness every 10 minutes.
 You can also do the same process in the microwave, instead of aluminum foil, use plastic wrap.

 The reason this works is that when avocados warm up, they release ethylene gas, a natural ripening agent.
 When the gas is released and trapped by the aluminum foil, it essentially ripens itself.
 This creates a slightly different taste, but a much better texture than the unripe avocado.